 - And that’s it!

-This edamame salad recipe was actually inspired by one of my favourite takeaway salads from Mark’s and Spencer.
-When I lived in England it was one of my go-to options for a quick and easy lunch and I’ve loved the flavours ever since.
-Fortunately, with a bit of resourcefulness and trial and error, I was able to create this edamame salad with very similar flavours.
-Simple, fresh, fragrant and packed full of vegetarian protein, this green edamame salad with ginger sesame dressing is a quick and easy recipe you can enjoy any month of the year.
+This edamame salad recipe was actually inspired by one of my favorite takeaway salads from Mark’s and Spencer.
+When I lived in England it was one of my go-to options for a quick and easy lunch and I’ve loved the flavors ever since.
+Fortunately, with a bit of resourcefulness and trial and error, I was able to create this edamame salad with very similar flavors.
+Simple, fresh, fragrant, and packed full of vegetarian protein, this green edamame salad with ginger sesame dressing is a quick and easy recipe you can enjoy any month of the year.

 Green Edamame Salad